5GZORRO/issm/README.md

 ## Trigger ISSM business flow

-Log into your Kafka container
+In a new terminal, log into ISSM Kafka container

 Invoke the below command to publish an intent on ISSM topic